dabamos/openadms-node/README.md

 ![OpenADMS](https://www.dabamos.de/github/openadms.png)

-OpenADMS is an open source automatic deformation monitoring system for geodetical and geotechnical observations.
+OpenADMS is an open source automatic deformation monitoring system for geodetical and geotechnical observations in the Internet of Things.
+The software obtaines the measured data of arbitrary sensors, like total stations, digital levels, inclinometers, weather stations, or GNSS receivers.
+The raw sensor data is then processed, analysed, stored, and transmitted.
+OpenADMS can be used to observe objects like:

+* bridges, tunnels, dams;
+* landslides, cliffs, glaciers;
+* construction sites, mining areas;
+* churches, monasteries, and other historic buildings.

 The software is written in Python 3 and has been tested on:

 * Microsoft Windows 7 (x86, x86-64)
 * Debian 9 (ARMv7)